 Designing an Impact Evaluation of Teacher Preparation and Professional Development

-This study will provide comprehensive recommendations for a rigorous evaluation of promising approaches to training and supporting effective teachers.
+This study provided comprehensive recommendations for a rigorous evaluation of promising approaches to training and supporting effective teachers.

 Assessing the Effectiveness of the Teach For America i3 Scale-Up